Updated: Jul 30, 2021

 Busy, Busy, Busy.

-Ask yourself whether it feels too uncomfortable to sit with those fears and worries around COVID19.
+Ask yourself whether it feels too uncomfortable to sit with those fears and worries?
 Does it feel too uncomfortable to think about?
-Does it mean that you don’t want to face your fears, that you or a loved one could be really badly affected by the virus, and that you or a loved one could die.
-Uncomfortable thoughts for sure.
+Does it mean that you find the situation too difficult to face, and by ignoring them they may go away?

 I don’t suggest for one moment that you dwell on those feelings, but what I do suggest is that you allow yourself to get in touch with them, and allow yourself to experience them.